 The color brown too often gets a bad rap by those who label it as lackluster or boring.
 Instead, the focus should be on the rich earthy quality that brown possesses.
 Warmer than black or charcoal gray, deep browns are rich, enveloping, and dramatic.

-It's important to note that brown will always be enhanced when contrasted with crisp white.
+The earthy hues of brown will always be enhanced when contrasted with crisp white.
 The tall wainscot in this bathroom is a winning combination with the chocolate brown color above it, the two working together to increase the drama.
 Without the white wall treatment, the bathroom would feel too dark, but with it the walnut stain on the vanity becomes a focal point.

-Brown and blue are made for each other since the cool tones in the blues harmonize the warmer ones found in wood furniture.
+Brown and blue are made for each other since the cool tones in the blues harmonize with the warmer ones found in wood furniture.
 The judicious use of bold blue on the upholstered dining room chairs and decorative vases adds modern flair to these traditional furnishings.

-Restful shades of blue and pink pretty up a sitting room but a good dose of brown will ground these pastel hues and lend a sophisticated touch.
+Restful shades of green and pink pretty up a sitting room but a good dose of brown will ground these pastel hues and lend a sophisticated touch.
 Pale pastels will never appear juvenile when dramatic brown fabrics or wood furniture are near.

 Kelly green and pale blues are cooler colors that contrast nicely with the warmth of brown and energize this family room.
 Choose patterned accent chairs, window panels, and colorful pillows in these hues to rejuvenate a space anchored by a brown sofa.